samuelfneumann/GoLearn/README.md

 * [ ] Add ability to add transiiton to ER with nil next action -- then change in DeepQ and VAC

 * [ ] `Observe`, `ObserveFirst`, and `Step` of `agent.Agent` should return an error instead of panic

-* [ ] Use target nets for policy and value function of vanilla AC